Tier One Entertainment: History

 Tier One Entertainment was founded in 2017 by Filipino cosplayer Alodia Gosiengfiao, esports player Tryke Gutierrez and entrepreneur Brian Lim.
 It had its launch on April 21, 2017.
 Registered in Singapore, Tier One was promoted as the Philippines' "first gaming and esports talent agency".
-The company would establish presence in other countries in Southeast Asia including Malaysia, Myanmar, Singapore and Vietnam.
+The company would establish a presence in other countries in Southeast Asia including Malaysia, Myanmar, Singapore and Vietnam.

 Tier One launched its esports brand, Blacklist International in 2020.
 The launch followed Tier One's absorption of Evos' Mobile Legends roster.

 In 2021, Tier One secured pre-Series A funding through the venture capital firm Gobi Partners.
 The company also entered a deal with Japanese internet firm KAYAC and the Warner Music Group marking Tier One's expansion to Japan.

 In 2023, the team's eSports division Blacklist International's General Manager, Elrasec "Rada Scars" Ocampo departed from the team to "move on to the next chapter of my life." according to his post on Facebook.
-Furthermore, on November of the same year, co-founder and Chief Operating Officer Alodia Gosiengfiao announced her departure from Tier One Entertainment.
-In a post on Facebook, Gosiengfiao cited that "It has become evident that our visions and values are not aligned." said the co-founder.
+Furthermore, in November of the same year, co-founder and Chief Operating Officer Alodia Gosiengfiao announced her departure from Tier One Entertainment.
+In a post on Facebook, Gosiengfiao cited that "It has become evident that our visions and values are not aligned," said the co-founder.
 The label followed with a letter of gratitude for Alodia, citing that "There is no reality where Tier One Entertainment would have reached the heights we have reached without you."